 At the first hearing, the immigration judge asks whether the immigrant is ready to proceed or needs time to find an attorney.
-If they need an attorney, the hearing is rescheduled.
-Once the immigrant has had an opportunity to get an attorney, or if they already have one, the judge verifies the facts on the NTA and asks for the immigrant's plea to the charges alleged.
-If the alien is eligible for a form of relief, they announce their intention.
+If they need an attorney, the judge reschedules the hearing.

 If the immigration judge rules against the immigrant, they may appeal to the Board of Immigration Appeals (BIA) within 30 days.
 BIA denials must be appealed in the appropriate U.S. Court of Appeals.
 A denial at this level can be appealed to the U.S. Supreme Court.